 1. Tracking Cash Flows

-Keeping track of your company’s financial situation is not only maintaining a record of your expenses and revenue.
+Accounting your company’s financial situation is not only maintaining a record of your expenses and revenue.
 Without a clean business’s financial state, it will be challenging to seek ways to improve your business.
 Tracking your business liquidity levels allows you to better understand your payment cycle and effortlessly plan for your growth plans.
 Having accurate and factual cash flow statements allows for precise future business forecasting.

 2. Factoring Cost of Goods Sold (COGS)